Aymenbenkhaled/flutter_apps/README.md

-This Projects contains many Simple screens and apps.
+This Project contains many Simple screens and apps.
 Using Bloc (cubit) for the state management/Shared Preferences(Saving data like dark and light mode data / ...).....

 * Basics Apps and screens: